-The objective of the political-strategic planning is to develop possible options for EU action and prepare a decision by EU Ministers on "what to do, why, where and with whom" with regard to a international security crisis situation.
-These options are put together in a Crisis Management Concept (CMC) which is proposed to EU Ministers for approval.
-It forms the basis for the further operational planning and the conduct of a mission or an operation.
+The objective of the strategic planning is to develop possible options for EU action.
+It also serves as a basis for the decision of the EU Council on "what to do, why, where and with whom" in an international crisis situation.
+These options are put together in a so-called Crisis Management Concept (CMC) which is proposed to EU ministers for approval.
+It forms the basis of the operational planning and the conduct of a mission.

-Strategic Reviews examine the mandate, objectives, size, extension, sustainability and continued effectiveness of existing missions and operations against the background of a changing strategic context or a new local or international political situation.
+Strategic Reviews examine the mandate, objectives, size and sustainability of existing missions and operations against the background of a changing strategic context or a new local or international political situation.

-Particular attention is given to the effectiveness of the mission and the coherence with other EU instruments, with bilateral actions by Member States and by other international actors and with EU political objectives.
-CMPD conducts Strategic Reviews in close consultation with other relevant EEAS services and local and international partners.
-Recently, it conducted Strategic Reviews of our missions in Kosovo, the Middle East, Iraq, Georgia and Afghanistan.
+Particular attention is given to the effectiveness of the mission and the coherence with other EU instruments, with bilateral actions by Member States and by other international actors.
+CMPD conducts Strategic Reviews consulting with other relevant EEAS services and local and international partners.

-CMPD also develops Lessons learned on missions and operations or on specific topics such as Human rights, Disarmament, Demobilisation and Reintegration and Security Sector Reform (SSR) with a view to improve performance of CSDP actions.
+CMPD also develops Lessons Learned on missions and operations or on specific topics such as human rights, disarmament, demobilisation and reintegration and to improve performance of CSDP actions.
 These lessons are fed back into the strategic planning process.